 The majority of projects in the area surrounding the Project site would add or increase the intensity of development in an already urbanized setting.
 Projects in these urbanized settings would be sited on currently empty or already developed lots and are not generally considered a factor in reducing sensitive habitat or special status species populations.
 The proposed Project would not result in significant impacts related to biological resources.
 Related projects within LAX that may contribute to cumulative impacts to the Burrowing Owl, California gnatcatcher, California legless lizard, and El Segundo blue butterfly include the LAX Specific Plan Amendment Study; various proposed ongoing, and completed airside improvement projects; and the ongoing residential acquisition in Manchester Square.
 The ongoing Coastal Dunes Improvement Project would result in beneficial impacts to biological resources in the Los Angeles Airport/El Segundo Dunes preserve.
-Similar to the proposed Project, related LAX projects would have to comply with the LAX Master Plan ElS/EIR commitments listed above that would avoid and minimize potential impacts to biological resources.
-Therefore, cumulative impacts related to biological resources would be less than significant.
+Similar to the proposed Project, related LAX projects would have to comply with the LAX Master Plan EIS/EIR commitments listed above that would avoid and minimize potential impacts to biological resources.
+Therefore, cumulative impacts related to biological resources the Los and the object and minimize potential impacts to biological resources.